-We award applicants living in housing below the tolerable standard sixty points.
+The Council awards applicants living in housing below the tolerable standard sixty points.

-We require written evidence to confirm that housing is below the tolerable standard.
+The Council requires written evidence to confirm that housing is below the tolerable standard.
 For example, certificates from Environmental or Building Control Services.

-If applicants' homes are subject to demolition or closing orders because they are Below Tolerable Standard, they receive another seventy five points from the date the order applies.
+If applicants' homes are subject to demolition or closing orders because they are below Tolerable Standard, they receive another seventy five points from the date the order applies.

-(b) Unsatisfactory Housing

-Access and Support Needs
+(ii) Access and Support Needs